immutable/ts-immutable-sdk/examples/README.md

 - NEXT_PUBLIC_CLIENT_ID // replace with your client ID from Hub
 ```

-delete the any unused imports in `app/page.tsx`
+Delete the any unused imports in `app/page.tsx`

-delete the contents of the return statement in `app/page.tsx` and replace with `<h1>My Example<h1/>` or whatever you like, just render something to the screen so you can tell its working when you run the app.
+Delete the contents of the return statement in `app/page.tsx` and replace with `<h1>My Example<h1/>` or whatever you like, just render something to the screen so you can tell its working when you run the app.

-start the project with hot reloading by running;
+Start the project with hot reloading by running;

 ```
 yarn dev
 ```

-check `http://localhost:3000/` in the browser to confirm it compiled and ran
+Check `http://localhost:3000/` in the browser to confirm it compiled and ran

-update the title and description in `app/layout.tsx` to match the examples in your app e.g.
+Update the title and description in `app/layout.tsx` to match the examples in your app e.g.

 ```
 export const metadata: Metadata = {